omahs/availproject.github.io/docs/glossary.md

 :::

-## App-Chain
+## Appchain

-App-chains allow developers to optimize their applications by tailoring a chain to the specific needs of their use case, without constraints from a shared blockchain.
+Appchains allow developers to optimize their applications by tailoring a chain to the specific needs of their use case, without constraints from a shared blockchain.
 They provide enhanced performance and scalability by functioning as independent chains, serving specific applications.
-App-chains also simplify the development process by eliminating the need for developers to manage and maintain a validator set.
-Avail enables the creation of modular app-chain architectures that can be based on different layer 2 or 3 scaling solutions.
+Appchains also simplify the development process by eliminating the need for developers to manage and maintain a validator set.
+Avail enables the creation of modular appchain architectures that can be based on different layer 2 or 3 scaling solutions.

 ## AVL